As an expecting Dad you will want to know what is happening to your partner – the expecting mother. The information below will keep you updated!

 Week 18 Ultrasound

 Because the baby is much bigger now – it is easier to see some of the organs.
-This is again when the Specialist is looking for any signs of birth defects, such as Down’s Syndrome – which they can tell from the nuchal fold – at the back of the neck.
-Apart from looking for any problems with your baby’s development, they are also looking for where the placenta is situated, and for signs that the baby is growing as is expected, that there is sufficient amniotic fluid.
+This is again when the Specialist is looking for any signs of birth defects, such as Down’s Syndrome – eg the nuchal fold – at the back of the neck.
+Apart from looking for any problems with your baby’s development, they are also looking for where the placenta is attached in the womb, and for signs that the baby is growing as is expected, also estimating the amount of amniotic fluid around the fetus.
 Congenital heart defects and other organ malformations can often be picked up at this stage.
-A multiple pregnancy is usually picked up at the 11week Ultrasound.
-If your baby has a severe malformation or disease, you may be counselled to terminate the pregnancy.
-Fortunately not many expecting Mothers find themselves in this situation – but I don’t suppose that helps if you are the one that is in that situation.
+Multiple pregnancy (twins triplets etc) is usually picked up at the 11week Ultrasound.
+If there is a serious malformation or disease, you may be counselled to terminate the pregnancy.

 Fetal blood sampling or cordocentesis

-Using Ultrasound guidance – blood is taken out of the umbilical cord.
-This can be used to identify chromosome abnormalities, some fetal infections and a condition called hydrops – which occurs because of Rh incompatibilities.
-In Rh incompatibilities, if the baby is very anaemic – a blood transfusion may be given to the baby – via the umbilical cord.
+Using Ultrasound control – a sample of blood is taken from the umbilical cord.
+This is tested for chromosome abnormalities, some fetal infections and a condition called hydrops – which happens in blood Rh incompatibilities.
+RH incompatibility can cause severe anaemia in the unborn baby.
+The baby can actually be given a blood transfusion while still inside the womb.